 Explicitly invoked in the Centurions episode "Cyborg Centurion".
 Ace McCloud is in a deeply nasty area, and has to fight a local tough to establish his credentials.
 The woman he's with asks Ace, "Why didn't you kill him?" and Ace tells her "I did worse than that.
 I humiliated him and let him live.
 He'll never command respect from these people again."

 Optimus Prime refuses to kill Big Bad Megatron, who had just caused the deaths of one of his soldiers minutes before, during the finale of Transformers Animated, telling him, "That would be the easy way out, Megatron.
 You don't deserve it."
-Instead he destroys Megatron's weapon and drags him back to Cybertron to face justice in chains, humiliated.
+Instead he destroys Megatron's weapon and drags him back to Cybertron to face justice in stasis cuffs, humiliated.

 One of the most memorable aspects of the Avatar The Last AirbenderGrand Finale is this trope: Aang doesn't kill Phoenix King Ozai, but takes his ability to firebend from him.
-Knowing Ozai, it would be a Fate Worse Than Death, which isn't to say he didn't deserve it.
+Knowing Ozai, it would be a Fate Worse than Death, which isn't to say he didn't deserve it.
 He's also left to rot in a cell (the same cell where he imprisoned Iroh no less) as a powerless wreck while the son he hated becomes the new Firelord.

 Azula pulls this on herself during her Villainous Breakdown.
 She hallucinates her mother, and this follows, completely breaking her world view.